-With Santa on his way and the exciting prospect of toys in the morning, Christmas Eve can be a tricky time for little ones when it comes to settling down for a good night’s rest at bedtime.
-The excitement of the holiday and prospect of finally catching their favorite bearded man scooting down the chimney is enough for any child to want to stay up as late as possible.
+With Santa on his way and the exciting prospect of toys in the morning, Christmas Eve can be a tricky time for kids when it comes to settling down for a good night’s rest at bedtime.
+The excitement of the holiday and the prospect of finally catching their favorite bearded man scooting down the chimney is enough for any child to want to stay up as late as possible.

 Not getting enough sleep for both our children and ourselves can cause the already stressful Christmas day to be even more on edge, so we wanted to provide a few expert Christmas Eve bedtime tips to help alleviate festive stress on the big day and make sure not even a mouse is stirring when the lights go out on December 24th.